Gutenborg/Your-City/README.md

 # Your-City

-This is a hobby project that depends on an external database that currently is not operating.
+This is a hobby project that depends on an external database that currently does not run locally.
+It was created as a prototype.
 This code is for review.

 You can see the project in action at the [Your City Directory](http://yourcity.directory/#/) website.